Find a Lender-Approved Local Conveyancer in Chester

 • Ellis & Co Solicitors Ltd, 10 Castle Street, Chester, Cheshire, CH1 2DS

-Domestic Licensed Conveyancers in Chester regulated by the CLC
+Commercial Conveyancing solicitors in Chester regulated by the SRA

 Planning law solicitors in Chester regulated by the Solicitors Regulation Authority

-The list below is a non-comprehensive list of solicitors in Chester practicing in planning law.
-This should include advice on planning applications and appeals
+The list below is a non-comprehensive list of solicitors in Chester specialising in planning law.
+The solicitors can give expert legal advice on all aspects of planning, including special planning controls

 • Oliver & Co Solicitors Ltd, Douglas House, 117 Foregate Street, Chester, Cheshire, CH1 1HE